mrllama123/dyno-viewer/README.md

 ### prerequisites

-you need the [aws cli](https://aws.amazon.com/cli/) fully configured (see [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-authentication.html) for how to setup up auth)
+You need the [aws cli](https://aws.amazon.com/cli/) fully configured (see [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-authentication.html) for how to setup up auth)

 #### note about AWS IAM Identity Center(used to be called aws sso) aws profiles: